 St. Mark's believes in being active in its own community and beyond.
 In short, we believe that St. Mark's should be a good neighbor.
 We are proud supporters of the Lincoln Library (108 Main Street), animal welfare projects, as well as feeding the hungry in Medicine Lodge and elsewhere across the state--and around the globe.

-We are the only church in town with a mascot--Buddy the Episco-pup.
+We are the only church in town (and the diocese) with a mascot--Buddy the Episco-pup.
 He loves greeting visitors and regulars alike.

 This is another day, O Lord.
 I know not what it will bring forth, but make me ready, Lord, for whatever it may be.
 If I am to stand up, help me to stand bravely.
 If I am to sit still, help me to sit quietly.
 If I am to lie low, help me to do it patiently.
 And if am to do nothing, let me do it gallantly.
 Make these words more than words, and give me the Spirit of Jesus.
 Amen.

 Loving God, by your Holy Spirit inspire me, as I fear losing hope.
 Give me a fresh vision of your love, that I may find again what I fear I have lost.
 Grant me your powerful deliverance; through the One who makes all things new, Jesus Christ our Redeemer.
 Amen.